idtx314/mill_controller/README.md

 3. Install dependencies

-4. Change directory into catkin_ws/src
+4. Open a terminal and move to your catkin workspace's src directory by entering, for example: `cd ~/catkin_ws/src` if your workspace is in the home directory.

 5. Clone this package using `git clone` with a link from the "clone or download" button on the top right of this page.

-6. `cd ..` to move back to the workspace root.
+6. Enter `cd ..` to move back to the workspace root.

-7. `catkin_make install` to build all the packages in the workspace.
+7. Enter `catkin_make install` to build and install all the packages in the workspace.

 If all dependencies are installed correctly, the package should now be ready to run.